rubo77/rsync-homedir-excludes/README.md

     BACKUPDIR=/media/$USER/linuxbackup/home/$USER/
     BACKUPDIR=/media/$USER/USBSTICK/backup/home/$USER/

-    # first append the “-n” parameter rsync will simulate the operation. you should use this before you start:
+    # first specify the “-n” parameter so rsync will simulate its operation:
     rsync -naP --exclude-from=rsync-homedir-local.txt /home/$USER/ $BACKUPDIR

-    #check for permission denied errors in your homedir:
+    # check for permission denied errors in your homedir:
     rsync -naP --exclude-from=rsync-homedir-local.txt /home/$USER/ $BACKUPDIR|grep denied

-    # if it is all fine, start your backup with
+    # if it is all fine, actually perform your backup:
     rsync -aP --exclude-from=rsync-homedir-local.txt /home/$USER/ $BACKUPDIR

-You can edit the ignorelist file before execution as it serves you well:
+You can edit the exclude file before execution:
+- All lines starting with a `#` are ignored by rsync, i.e. those directories will be backed up.

-- At the start, there is a section with directories, probably not worth a backup.
+- At the start there is a section with directories that are probably not worth backing up.
 Uncomment those lines to exclude them as well.

-- All lines starting with a `#` are being ignored.

 - The syntax doesn't support comments at the end of a line yet.